nWODT-Cobalt/uxa/Notebooks/Communication Guidelines/Communication Guidelines.md

 <!-- # Under Consideration

+normative vs non-normative sections

+case sensitive, no spaces (within a project, not between projects)

+preferred sizes & form factors (incl scales and common multiples of 8 and 10)

 Expose the intention > explain the behaviour > describe the properties Illustrate with tokens: tool for spec & governance > capture design decision > json kvp